 Zoom Video Communications Whale Trades Spotted

-Someone with a lot of money to spend has taken a bearish stance on Zoom Video Communications (NASDAQ:ZM).
+A whale with a lot of money to spend has taken a noticeably bearish stance on Zoom Video Communications.

+Looking at options history for Zoom Video Communications (NASDAQ:ZM) we detected 11 strange trades.

 What's The Price Target?